Ocramius/GeneratedHydrator/README.md

 ## Tuning for Production

 By default, GeneratedHydrator will generate hydrators on every new request.
-While this is relatively fast, you can achieve even better performance by pre-generating your hydrators and telling your application to use them instead of generating new ones.
-Avoiding regeneration involves (a) pre-generating your hydrators, and (b) ensuring that your autoloader is aware of them.
+While this is relatively fast, it will cause I/O operations, and you can achieve even better performance by pre-generating your hydrators and telling your application to autoload them instead of generating new ones at each run.

+Avoiding regeneration involves:

+ 1. pre-generating your hydrators
+ 2. ensuring that your autoloader is aware of them

 The instructions that follow assume you are using Composer.

 ### Pre-generating your hydrators

 There is no built-in way to bulk-generate all required hydrators, so you will need to do so on your own.
 Here is a simple snippet you can use to accomplish this:

 ```php
 <?php